Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Fisher Information

 \section{Fisher Information}

 The Fisher information content of a data set can be used to calculate the expected uncertainty on a set of parameters for a representative model \citep{Fisher1922}.
-For a model with a single independent variable (e.g., a time series), the Fisher information, $B$, is given as the Hessian of the negative log likelihood function
+The Fisher information matrix, $B$, is given as the expectation value of the Hessian of the negative log likelihood function \rreva{taken over data $x$}

 where $\theta$ is the parameter vector and the log likelihood is

 for a model $\mu$ and time series $x$ of length $N$, and a $N\times N$ covariance matrix, $C$, that describes the expected noise properties of the measurements.
 Both $\mu$ and $C$ may depend on $\theta$ in the general case.